 There are actually three ways of adding bookmarks.
-The easiest way is to navigate to the target node and simply click the "Add to bookmarks" button located inside the "Bookmarks" section of the personal panel on the right hand side.
-Please note that the interface must be enabled using the "+" sign (for new users it is disabled by default).
-The following image shows how this window looks like.
+The easiest way is to navigate to the target node and simply click the "Add to bookmarks" button located inside the "Bookmarks" section of the collapsible menu on the right hand side.
+Please note that the interface must be enabled using the ">>" sign if it is not visible on your screen.

+The following image shows this panel.